shadowbq/matrix.dot.files/docs/README.sandbox.md

 ## MacOS

 * sandbox-exec - MacOS supported kernel sandbox.
 Works but support is dwendling.

 Ref: https://www.karltarvas.com/2020/10/25/macos-app-sandboxing-via-sandbox-exec.html
 Ref: https://reverse.put.as/wp-content/uploads/2011/09/Apple-Sandbox-Guide-v1.0.pdf

 ## Windows

 * sandboxie-plus - Reboot of the Sandboxie project.

 Ref: https://github.com/sandboxie-plus/Sandboxie

-## eBPF
+## eBPF | Containers

 eBPF - eBPF is a revolutionary technology with origins in the Linux kernel that can run sandboxed programs in an operating system kernel.
 It is used to safely and efficiently extend the capabilities of the kernel without requiring to change kernel source code or load kernel modules.